“In an increasing complex global supply chain,

 transport, logistics and infrastructure are becoming

 Smart companies today recognise competition is increasingly between supply chains rather than products.
-This is why the “inside information” in NZ Transport Intelligence Business Week is so important to your bottom line.
+This is why the “inside information” in NZ Transport Intelligence Business Alert is so important to your bottom line.

 We’ll bring you the latest news from key sectors in the industry throughout New Zealand – and key developments from around the world, which have an impact on your business.

 We won’t just tell you what is happening – we’ll also get behind the key stories and explain why – and what the implications are for you.

 Each Thursday NZ Transport Intelligence Business Alert comes straight to your desk.
 It’s written in a concise, sharply focused manner, which is easy to read and saves you valuable time.

 Profit and prosper with the news that matters

 We will keep you informed about the latest news with inside information and opinion you won’t find anywhere else.

 Government Transport Policy We provide insights into the latest policies and legislative changes.

 Auckland Congestion The Govt has finally come to the party and promised funding for Auckland’s CBD Rail Loop, but it also says it won’t supply any funding until 2020 – is it too late?
 Meanwhile motorway construction is taking place at a rapid rate.
 Keep up to date on ho Auckland’s ever worsening congestion problems are being dealt with by the city and Govt agencies.